Kermanshah: Main sights

-Kermanshah sights include Kohneh Bridge, Behistun Inscription, Taghbostan, Temple of Anahita, Dinavar, Ganj Dareh, Essaqwand Rock Tombs, Sorkh Deh chamber tomb, Malek Tomb, Hulwan, Median dakhmeh (Darbad, Sahneh), Parav cave, Do-Ashkaft Cave, Tekyeh Moaven al-molk, Dokan Davood Inscription, Sar Pol-e-Zahab, Tagh e gara, Patagh pass, Sarab Niloufar, Ghoori Ghale Cave, Khajeh Barookh's House, Chiyajani Tappe, Statue of Herakles in Behistun complex, Emad al doleh Mosque, Tekyeh Biglarbeigi, Hunters cave, Jamé Mosque of Kermanshah, Godin Tepe, Bas relief of Gotarzes II of Parthia, and Anobanini bas relief.
+Kermanshah sights include Kohneh Bridge, Behistun Inscription, Taghbostan, Temple of Anahita, Dinavar, Ganj Dareh, Essaqwand Rock Tombs, Sorkh Deh chamber tomb, Malek Tomb, Hulwan, Median dakhmeh (Darbad, Sahneh), Parav cave, Do-Ashkaft Cave, Tekyeh Moaven al-molk, Dokan Davood Inscription, Sar Pol-e-Zahab, Taq-e Gara, Sarab-e Nilufar, Quri Qala Cave, Statue of Hercules in Behistun, Emad o dolah Mosque, Jameh Mosque of Kermanshah, Godin Tepe, Behistun Inscription#Other historical monuments in the Behistun complex, and Anubanini rock relief.

 Taq-e Bostan

 Taghbostan is a series of large rock reliefs from the era of Sassanid Empire of Persia, the Iranian dynasty which ruled western Asia from 226 to 650 AD.
 This example of Sassanid art is located 5 km from the city center of Kermanshah in western Iran.
 It is located in the heart of the Zagros mountains, where it has endured almost 1,700 years of wind and rain.

-The carvings, some of the finest and best-preserved examples of Persian sculpture under the Sassanids, include representations of the investitures of Ardashir II (379–383) and Shapur III (383–388).
+The carvings, examples of Persian sculpture under the Sassanids, include representations of the investitures of Ardashir II (379–383) and Shapur III (383–388).
 Like other Sassanid symbols, Taghbostan and its relief patterns accentuate power, religious tendencies, glory, honor, the vastness of the court, game and fighting spirit, festivity, joy, and rejoicing.

 Sassanid kings chose a beautiful setting for their rock reliefs along an historic Silk Road caravan route waypoint and campground.
-The reliefs are adjacent a sacred spring that empties into a large reflecting pool at the base of a mountain cliff.
+The reliefs are adjacent a sacred spring that empties into a reflecting pool at the base of a mountain cliff.

 Taghbostan and its rock relief are one of the 30 surviving Sassanid relics of the Zagros Mountains.
 According to Arthur Pope, the founder of Iranian art and archeology Institute in the US, "art was characteristic of the Iranian people and the gift which they endowed the world with."

-One of the most impressive reliefs inside the largest grotto or ivan is the gigantic equestrian figure of the Sassanid king Khosrow II (591-628 AD) mounted on his favorite charger, Shabdiz.
+One of the most impressive reliefs inside the largest grotto or ivan is the equestrian figure of the Sassanid king Khosrow II (591-628 AD) mounted on his charger, Shabdiz.
 Both horse and rider are arrayed in full battle armor.
 The arch rests on two columns that bear delicately carved patterns showing the tree of life or the sacred tree.
 Above the arch and located on two opposite sides are figures of two winged angels with diadems.
-Around the outer layer of the arch, a conspicuous margin has been carved, jagged with flower patterns.
-These patterns are also found in the official costumes of Sassanid kings.
+A noticeable border with flower patterns has been intricately carved around the outer layer of the arch.
+These same patterns can be seen on the official costumes of Sassanid kings.
 Equestrian relief panel measured on 16.08.07 approx. 7.45 m across by 4.25 m high.